 Spray a cooking pan with cooking spray, add the steak and top with the vegetables.
 Roast for about 4 minutes, then remove the steak to let it rest for about 5 minutes.
 While the steak is resting, place the vegetables back in the oven to continue to roast for an additional 5 or so minutes, or until the tomatoes start to break down.
 Blistering tomatoes is a quick, easy and delicious way to serve cherry tomatoes.
 They are good on their own, or as a topping for just about anything you like, but especially steak.

 When everything is ready, serve the steak topped with the tomatoes and mushrooms, and Bon Appetite!
 I served it all over some mashed potatoes with some warmed ciabiatta and a glass or two of red wine on the side.
 DELICIOUS!

-Stay cool, stay safe and stay well Everyone.
+Have a great day and make everyday great.
+Stay safe and stay well.
 ‘Til next time.